 “Can we shift from focusing on ‘fixing problems/dealing with situations’ towards focus on

-developmentally enhancing environments”
+developmentally enhancing environments?”

 “Back to ‘LAC’!
 The language can be so institutionalised, ‘staff’ ‘unit’ ‘family contact’ we have to change this “

-“I wonder is some language spoiled by narratives and negative associations?
+“I wonder if some language spoiled by narratives and negative associations?
 For example, ‘children’s home’?
 “Possibly but a ‘children’s house’ is not necessarily a ‘home’ and how do children feel if they have a family home?”
 “But a house is a thing and a home is a place”

 “What happens when children and young people are driving the language?
 Sometimes that may cause adults discomfort but is that’s what’s needed?”